Taking a driving test in your own car

 You won't need to arrange provisional car insurance policies if you're using your driving instructor's car to take your driving test.

-What are the benefits of using your own car to take your driving test?
+What are the benefits of using your own car for driving tests?

 There are many benefits of using your own car for the DVSA practical driving test over your driving instructor's car, especially if you're used to practising with it.

-Driving tests can be nerve-wracking, so perhaps the greatest benefit of using your own car is that it can help reduce stress and anxiety on the day of your test if you feel more familiar and confident with your car and its controls.
+Driving tests can be nerve-wracking, so perhaps the greatest benefit of using your own car for your driving test is that it can help reduce stress and anxiety on the day of your test if you feel more familiar and confident with your car and its controls.
 Being calm during your test can help improve your driving and your chances of passing your test.

-Additionally, using your own car can save you money as you won't incur additional lesson costs for using an instructor's car.
+Additionally, using your own car for driving tests can save you money as you won't incur additional lesson costs for using an instructor's car.

 Frequently asked questions about taking the driving test in your own car

-Yes, you can take the DVSA driving test in your own car as long as it meets all of the requirements.
+Yes, you can do a driving test in your own as long as it meets all of the driving test car requirements.

 No, it is not mandatory for cars taking the driving test to have dual controls fitted.
 However, if you choose to use a hire vehicle for your driving test, then this must be equipped with dual controls.